ForgeRock/openicf-oracleerp-connector/README.md

 To get and build this repository you will need a build environment that has git, maven and a JDK installed.

-This has been confirmed as buildin with Maven 3.3.3, Oracle JDK 1.8.0_91.
+This has been confirmed as building with Maven 3.3.3, Oracle JDK 1.8.0_91.

 ### Install dependency
 Download ojdbc6.jar from `http://www.oracle.com/technetwork/database/enterprise-edition/jdbc-112010-090769.html`